harshalDharpure/harshaldharpure/README.md

 <!-- Introduction -->
 # Hi there, I'm Harshal Dharpure 👋

-🌟 Data Science Enthusiast | Machine Learning Enthusiast | Data Analyst 🌟
+🌟 Data Science Enthusiast | Machine Learning Enthusiast | Data Engineering 🌟

 Welcome to my data-driven realm! 🌐 As a data magician and machine learning explorer, I'm on a journey to turn raw information into impactful insights.
 Let's dive into the world of AI and uncover the power of Large Language Models (LLMs) and General Artificial Intelligence (GenAI) apps! 🚀